WRUV

 WRUV (90.1 FM) is a free format radio station.
 Licensed to Burlington, Vermont, United States, the station is owned by The University of Vermont.

 History

 WRUV is the radio voice of the University of Vermont.
 It is a non-profit, non-commercial, educational entity licensed by the FCC comprising UVM students, staff and community members.
 Most of the station's funding is provided by UVM's Student Government Association while fundraisers and community underwriting covers the rest.

 WRUV made its official broadcast debut from its studios in the Pomeroy barn in January 1955.
 The program was carried via a closed circuit system to the men's dormitories, Grasse Mount, Converse Hall, and the Redstone Campus.
 In 1956, the club started AM broadcasting of music.
-In fact, WRUV was one of the first AM stations in the Burlington, Vermont area.

 Simulcast AM/FM broadcasting began in October 1965, with the station moving to FM-only in the early 1970s.
-By the mid 70s, the station removed simulcast AM/FM from their repertoire and became a strictly FM broadcaster.
+By the mid 1970s, the station removed simulcast AM/FM from their repertoire and became a strictly FM broadcaster.